jmaedler/MyPkg.jl/docs/src/index.md

 ```

 # MyPkg
-This is a extremly nice little package!
+This is a extremly nice little package! ...with a little update!

 Documentation for [MyPkg](https://github.com/jmaedler/MyPkg.jl).